seven1m/onebody/README.md

 1. Fork this repo on GitHub.
 2. Set up the software on your computer by following the directions below.
-3. Fix the bug, run the tests (see the "Tests" section above) to make sure they all pass.
+3. Fix the bug, run the tests (see the "Tests" section below) to make sure they all pass.
 4. Submit a Pull Request to get your bug fix merged!

 If you'd like to add an awesome new feature, please hop on IRC to talk about what you want to do.
 We might be able to save you some time building something that 1) we've already done, 2) won't work, or 3) we'll never use.
 Also, we'd like to give some guidance on approach, coding style, tests, etc.